prix0007/library/docs/guide/utility/gatekeeper/welcome.md

 The link here will take you through the authorised gate which has been set by the creator.

+## Use Cases:
+1. Gated Link: Provide special access to a gated link.
+2. Token Gated Blog: Exclusive access to your blog by article, tags, category or in entirety.
+3. Decentralised Media Platform: Provide exclusive access based on production house, artist, or in entirety.
+4. Metaverse Event: Let your audience holding your NFT exclusive access to your event.
+5. Livestream: Let your audience listen in and participate by controlling access via same or different NFTs.
+6. Ask Me Anything: Host an exclusive AMAs with verified guests.

 ## NFT Sale [Coming Soon...]
 NFT can be also sold further on primary and secondary NFT markets.
 If you wish to add your favorite marketplace to this upcoming feature, please tweet to us [@0xDripVerse](https://twitter.com/DripVerse).